writesandy/Adventure-App/README.md

 =======
-This is our Adventure App for Adventures to have today Saundra Rikki Honnold Brandon Vreeman Joe Finnegan Thomas Romano
+This is our Adventure App for Adventures to have today Saundra Petersen Rikki Honnold Brandon Vreeman Joe Finnegan Thomas Romano

-Our Project:
+# Our Project:
 Enter your city or zipcode
 We will find something fun for you to do today
 You'll go do it and have a great time!

 # APIS USED
-- Google Geocode
+- Google Geocode API
+-Google Places
+- Google Maps
 -Ticketmaster Event Finder

->>>>>>> 949a1c8fe224336b0f9be617c90db34f8c1caada

-Our APIs:

 **Task Breakdown:**